 Further proof of my forthrightness is what Justice Susan Griffin did NOT do

 When testifying in court whereat you are sworn to tell nothing but the truth, is exaggerating not like being a little pregnant?
-You are pregnant or you are not, and you are either telling the truth or you are lying.
+You are pregnant or you are not.
+And you are either telling the truth or you are lying.
 In other words, Madam Justice saying that I “exaggerated” was nothing more than a less than clever way to call me a liar, yet again.

 I think that people should expect something more from Justice Susan Griffin than that she create some imaginary truth in her own mind and then uses that imaginary conception as evidence to which to compare my testimony, thereby creating her own evidence for the purpose of taking a cooperative witness to the proverbial woodshed.
+Shame on her.

 Madam Justice also said, “There was evidence that could have raised a reasonable doubt as to Mr. Prince having the necessary intent for murder, namely: evidence as to the possibility that he was impaired by his drug use…”

 I point this out because Madam Justice also said, “I therefore find that the robbery plan was initiated by Mr. [name withheld for privacy], but was known to Mr. Prince who joined the plan.
 This was the purpose behind Mr. Prince’s choking of Mr. Rouxel upon the three men entering the apartment.”

-Albert Einstein: “Whoever undertakes to set himself up as a judge of truth and knowledge is shipwrecked by the laughter of the gods”.
+Albert Einstein said.
+“Whoever undertakes to set himself up as a judge of truth and knowledge is shipwrecked by the laughter of the gods”.
 Madame Justice is in dire need of a life jacket

-An analysis of that statement by Madam Justice seems to indicate that she believes she is able to determine the exact moment at which somebody loses the ability to form intent.
+Madam Justice seems to indicate that she believes she is able to determine the exact moment at which somebody loses the ability to form intent.

-Now, back specifically to Wyatt Prince and how his supposed drug impairment might have affected him, perhaps Madam Justice should have gone to the internet, maybe looked at a site akin to www.drugfreeamerica.org.
+Now, let’s get back specifically to Wyatt Prince and how his supposed drug impairment might have affected him.
+Perhaps Madam Justice should have gone to the internet.
+There she could have looked at a site akin to www.drugfreeamerica.org.

 What about the celebrities who did drugs, could they not form intent because of drugs?

-After murdering Paul, Prince had the presence of mind, and therefore had the intent, to attempt to hide Paul’s body by stuffing it in a closet, as well as the acumen to avoid the elevator cameras, and instead, to use the stairways to return to the apartment from which the raid on Paul had been launched.
+After murdering Paul, Prince had the presence of mind, and therefore had the intent, to attempt to hide Paul’s body by stuffing it in a closet.
+As well, Prince had the acumen to avoid the elevator cameras.
+Remember, Prince took the stairs instead of using the elevator to return to the apartment from which the raid on Paul had been launched.

 Prince’s actions did not indicate the diminished capacity hedgingly assigned to him by Justice Susan Griffin